Some-Dude7777/OpenScript/README.md

 # Anonymous Functions

 An anonymous function is a function that gets called instantly upon definition.
+Defined with the ```lambda``` keyword.

 ```
 from input use mouse